24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 17: IT DOESN’T MATTER IF THE HOUSE IS MESSY (SHHH!)

-In an ideal world my house would be sparkling and immaculate because I hate dirt and mess.
-Since becoming a parent I’ve had no choice but to let my standards slide because I would’ve lost my sanity if I hadn’t.
-I could in theory stay up for hours each night cleaning and tidying, but I’d never do any writing and I’d be miserable.
+However, since becoming a parent, I’ve had no choice but to let my standards slide because I would’ve lost my sanity otherwise.
+I could – in theory – stay up for hours each night cleaning and tidying, but I’d never do any writing and I’d be miserable.
 I have to accept a certain level of dirt, mess and chaos to stay healthy and happy.

 When it comes to writing and preparing yourself for the coming year: give yourself permission to prioritise your personal ambitions and dreams over the state of the house.
 No one ever got a literary award for a gleaming kitchen or for keeping their shower clean.